scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Uniquify
 ********

-Uniquify is the name we give to the algorithm which helps ensure that each non-terminal instance is unique, meaning that it and it’s definition have a one to one relationship.
+Uniquify ensures that each non-terminal instance is unique, meaning that it and it’s definition have a one to one relationship.
 Non-unique definitions and instances may exist in most netlist formats.
 One such example could be a four bit adder that is composed of four single bit adders.
 Assuming that each single bit adder is composed of more than just a single component on the target device, and that the single bit adders are all identical, the design may just define a single single bit adder which it uses in four places.
 To uniquify this design, new matching definitions for single bit adders would be created for each of the instances of the original single bit adder and the instances that correspond would be pointed to the new copied definitions.
 Thus each of the definitions would be left with a single instance.

 The uniquify algorithm is very useful when modifications are desired on a specific part of the netlist but not to all instances of the particular component.
 For example in the four bit adder, highlighted in the previous paragraph of this section, if we assume that the highest bit does not need a carry out, the single bit adder there could be simplified.
 However, if we make modifications to the single bit adder before uniquifying the modifications will apply to all four adders.
 If we instead uniquify first then we can easily modify only the adder of interest.